RefactoringGuru/design-patterns-php/README.md

 1. All code should match the [PSR2 coding style guide](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)

-2. Try to hard wrap the code at 80th's character.
+2. Try to hard-wrap the code at 80th's character.
 It helps to list the code on the website without scrollbars.

 3. Examples should match following namespace convention: RefactoringGuru/{pattern-name}/{example-name}.
 For instance: